skilesare/immortality/a_new_constitution/article-i---commentary.md

 _To create an agency for the oversight, maintaining of fairness, and protection of citizens in lending, banking, and finance._

-Puts the SEC and consumer finance protection buraus into the constitution.
+Puts the SEC and consumer finance protection bureaus into the constitution.

-_To create an agency for oversight of campign finance laws so that fairness and the integritiy of national and state elections shall be maintained._
+_To create an agency for oversight of campaign finance laws so that fairness and the integrity of national and state elections shall be maintained._

-Tasks congress with the obligation to maintain fair elections and to ledgislate campaing finace laws so that Citizens United can't be called free speech.
+Tasks congress with the obligation to maintain fair elections and to legislate campaign finance laws so that Citizens United can't be called free speech.

 _And Finally,_
 _